Surfboards are made from a variety of materials and their construction has changed significantly as the sport has evolved and technology has improved.

 During the 1940s, the invention of fiberglass allowed shapers to switch to balsa wood, which was softer, lighter, and easier to shape.

-They would create the base of the board from balsa and then finish with a fiberglass skin, providing additional protection and keeping the water away from the wood.
+They would create the base of the surfboards from balsa and then finish with a fiberglass skin, providing additional protection and keeping the water away from the wood.

-In the 1950s, hollow wood boards became popular.
+In the 1950s, hollow wood surfboards became popular.

-These boards were considered to be more aesthetically pleasing, and by hollowing out the wood and coating with epoxy, they could also be made to be lightweight and durable.
+These surfboards were considered to be more aesthetically pleasing, and by hollowing out the wood and coating with epoxy, they could also be made to be lightweight and durable.